 The School takes the safety and security of its employees seriously.
 The School does not tolerate acts or threats of physical violence, including but not limited to intimidation, harassment and/or coercion, that involve or affect the School or that occur, or are likely to occur, on School property.
-You should report any act or threat of violence immediately to the Lead Teacher or Co- Founders.
+You should report any act or threat of violence immediately to your direct manager.